xufuou/road-to-ninja/README.md

 ## Gera's Insecure Programming

 This is a set of vulnerable C code that can be found [here](https://github.com/deadbits/InsecureProgramming).
-You may also find a lot of tutorials discussing its resolution.
+You may also find a lot of tutorials in the web discussing its resolution.

 Each exercise is accompanied with the original code and a README discussing about its resolution.